-Fire Breath (Recharge 5–6).
+Fire Breath.
 The dragon exhales fire in a 40-foot line that is 5 feet wide.
-Each creature in that area must make a DC 17 Dexterity saving throw, taking 56 (16d6) fire damage on a failed save, or half as much damage on a successful one.
+Each creature in that line must make a DC 14 Dexterity saving throw, taking 42 (12d6) fire damage on a failed save, or half as much damage on a successful one.

-On initiative count 20 (losing initiative ties), the dragon takes a lair action to cause one of the following effects; the dragon can’t use the same effect two rounds in a row:
+On initiative count 20 (losing initiative ties), the dragon takes a lair action to cause one of the following effects:

-- Volcanic gases form a cloud in a 20-foot-radius sphere centered on a point the dragon can see within 120 feet of it.
-The sphere spreads around corners, and its area is lightly obscured.
-It lasts until initiative count 20 on the next round.
-Each creature that starts its turn in the cloud must succeed on a DC 13 Constitution saving throw or be blinded for 1 minute.
+- A cloud of sand swirls about in a 20-foot-radius sphere centered on a point the dragon can see within 120 feet of it.
+The cloud spreads around corners.
+Each creature in it must succeed on a DC 15 Constitution saving throw or be blinded for 1 minute.
 A creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.

-The region containing a legendary red dragon’s lair is warped by the dragon’s magic, which creates one or more of the following effects:
+The region containing a legendary brass dragon’s lair is warped by the dragon’s magic, which creates one or more of the following effects: